SaysockRFQ

 Korea-first custom sock production for private label, OEM, and wholesale programs.

-SaySock helps brands, importers, distributors, and retail teams turn custom sock ideas into production-ready RFQ programs.
-Start with product type, quantity band, material direction, packaging, sampling, timeline, destination, and documentation context; a rough review can begin before every file is final.
-If the buyer is comparing low-MOQ or price-first factory routes, use the RFQ to state which tradeoffs matter before chasing a per-pair number.
+Turn a custom sock idea into a production-ready RFQ with product type, quantity band, material direction, packaging, sampling, timeline, destination, and documentation context; a rough review can begin before every file is final.

 Packaging stays inside the same production thread.